Weighted K-stability for a class of non-compact toric fibrations: Introduction

 where $s = || \cdot ||^2_{h}:L \to \R_+$ is the associated norm function and $F$ is a convex function on $\R_+$.
 One major advantage of this construction is that many equations on $\omega$ reduce to an ODE for $F$.
 This has been used with much success to construct constant scalar curvature (cscK) metrics \cite{HS}, K\"ahler-Ricci solitons \cite{FIK, Fut, FutWang, Yang}, and others.
 Such a metric $\tilde{\omega}$ always admits a moment map $\mu_{\tilde{\omega}}:Y \to \R$ (resp. $\bar{Y} \to \R$) for the natural $S^1$-action, whose image contains important information about $\tilde{\omega}$.
 In particular, if one succeeds in constructing a metric on $\bar{Y}$, then the image is necessarily a bounded interval $[a,b]$.
 In the non-compact case on $Y$ the situation is slightly more subtle, but in many reasonable circumstances a complete metric will give rise to a moment map whose image is an unbounded interval $[a, \infty)$.

-A key idea which can be found already in the original work of Calabi \cite{Calabi-ansatz}, but was greatly expanded upon by Apostolov–Calderbank–Gauduchon–T{\o}nnesen-Friedman \cite{ACGT}, is that metrics of the form \eqref{calabiansatz} in fact can be completely described in terms of an associated K\"ahler metric $\omega$ on an abstract fiber $\C$ (resp. $\P^1$), which admits a moment map $\mu: \C \to \R$ (resp. $\P^1 \to \R$) whose image is precisely the same as that of $\tilde{\omega}$.
+A key idea which can be found already in the original work of Calabi \cite{Calabi-ansatz}, but was greatly expanded upon by Apostolov-Calderbank-Gauduchon-T{\o}nnesen-Friedman \cite{ACGT}, is that metrics of the form \eqref{calabiansatz} in fact can be completely described in terms of an associated K\"ahler metric $\omega$ on an abstract fiber $\C$ (resp. $\P^1$), which admits a moment map $\mu: \C \to \R$ (resp. $\P^1 \to \R$) whose image is precisely the same as that of $\tilde{\omega}$.
 This is done using the fact that we may write

 where $U_h$ is the associated $U(1)$-bundle to $(L,\,h)$, and then by interpreting \eqref{calabiansatz} after pulling back to $\C \times U_h$ (resp. $\P^1 \times U_h$).
 The upshot is that in many cases if we seek a canonical (cscK, K\"ahler-Ricci soliton, Sasaki-Einstein, etc.) metric $\tilde{\omega}$, then this can be interpreted as a \emph{weighted} cscK problem on the abstract fiber.